bertyn99/scireDevBlog/content/blog/everything-about-hooks.md

 ## 2 - **Hooks Rules**

 Hooks Rules are a set of rules that define how and when Hooks can be used.
-The Hooks Rules were created to ensure the safe and consistent use of Hooks.\
+The Hooks Rules were created to ensure the safe and consistent use of Hooks.\:br
 The Hooks Rules are as follows:

 1. Hooks can only be used in React functions, not in classes or inside another Hook.
 2. Hooks must be called at the root of the component, not inside a loop, condition or nested function.
 3. Hooks must not be called in callback functions.
 4. Hooks must be called in the same order each time.
-   By following these rules, developers can be confident that their React components will behave in a predictable and consistent manner.\
+   By following these rules, developers can be confident that their React components will behave in a predictable and consistent manner.\:br
    The Hooks Rules are essential to understanding and using Hooks correctly, and using them correctly is the key to a reliable, high-performance React application.

 ## 3 - **Tips & tricks**